How To Fill Out Form 6198: Instructions & Example

-You must file a separate Form 6198 for each business activity unless the companies are S corporations (S-corps).
+You must file a separate Form 6198 for each business activity unless the activities are within an S corporation (S-corp).
 In this case, the IRS lets you put all your activities on a single form.
-You should also calculate your business’s income or loss on your appropriate tax form before starting Form 6198.
-This could be Form 1120-S, Schedule K-1, Form 1065 K-1, Schedule C, Schedule E, or Schedule F.
+You should calculate your business’s income or loss on your appropriate tax form before starting Form 6198.
+This could be Form 1120-S K-1, Form 1065 K-1, Schedule C, Schedule E, or Schedule F.

 - Form 6198 is filed with the individual return of business owners.
 The tax filing deadline, which is typically April 15 of each year, is when individuals should send the form along with Form 1040 or Form 1040-SR.